Germanic paganism: Physical cosmos

 Information on Germanic cosmology is only provided in Nordic sources, but there is evidence for considerable continuity of beliefs despite variation over time and space.
 Scholarship is marked by disagreement about whether Snorri Sturlason's Edda is a reliable source for pre-Christian Norse cosmology, as Snorri has undoubtedly imposed an ordered, Christian worldview on his material.

 Midgard ("dwelling place in the middle") is used to refer to the inhabited world or a barrier surrounding the inhabited world in Norse mythology.
 The term is first attested as midjungards in Gothic with Wulfila's translation of the bible (c.
 370 CE), and has cognates in Saxon, Old English, and Old High German.
 It is thus probably an old Germanic designation.
 In the Prose Edda, Midgard also seems to be the part of the world inhabited by the gods.
-The dwelling place of the gods themselves is known as Asgard, while outside of Midgard, the giants dwell in lands sometimes referred to as Jötunheimar.
+The dwelling place of the gods themselves is known as Asgard, while the giants dwell in lands sometimes referred to as Jötunheimar, outside of Midgard.
 The ash tree Yggdrasill is at the center of the world, and propped up the heavens in the same way as the Saxon pillar Irminsul was said to.
 The world of the dead (Hel) seems to have been underground, and it is possible that the realm of the gods was originally subterranean as well.
+The Norse imagined the inhabited world to be surrounded by a sort of dragon or serpent, Jörmungandr; although only explicitly attested in Scandinavian sources, allusions to a world-surrounding monster from southern Germany and England suggest that this concept may have been common Germanic.